Vision of Escaflowne: Soulmates

 Author's Notes: In Japan, the high school system is three years long.
 Students begin at the age of 15-16, and their last year is from the age of 17-18.
 The name of Van is pronounced "Ba-hahn" or "Vaughn" and not like the vehicle.
 While Hitomi's grandmother remains somewhat unknown, I chose to call her Yuri based off of the shoujo manga.

-It was not until the first stars spangled the sky that Hitomi moved.
+It was not until the first stars spangled the sky that she moved.
 She crammed her hand into her pocket and pulled out a tattered, grayed feather.
 It was long, at least thirteen centimeters in length, with a bristled tip.
 One might think it came from the wing of a great bird, perhaps a wild goose or an eagle.
 Only Hitomi knew this feather was not from Earth.

-Hitomi stopped next to Grandma Yuri and waited for her presence to be acknowledged.
+Hitomi stopped next to the old woman and waited for her presence to be acknowledged.
 The silence between them stretched on.
-Grandma Yuri's aged face was turned up to the sky, the creases in it deepened by the waning sunlight.
+Grandma Yuri's aged face was turned up to the sky, the creases in it deepened by waning sunlight.
 Together, they watched the heavens change from orange, to watermelon, to crimson.

 "Next to the moon, Hitomi.
 A little to the right.
 Do you see it?"
 Grandma Yuri sounded impatient.

 She shook her head.
 "A star?
 An airplane?"

 "No, child."
 The old woman sighed and leaned back in the chair.
 "Do you remember the story I used to tell you?"